devfeefung79/quote-generator/README.md

 This is a simple static website using HTML, CSS and JavaScript

 ## Get Started
-Visit https://devfeefung79.github.io/quote-generator/ for a live demo
+Visit <a href="https://devfeefung79.github.io/quote-generator/" target="_blank">https://devfeefung79.github.io/quote-generator/</a> for a live demo

 ## Functions
 1. View a Quote